Mattheyses-Lab/desmostorm/README.md

 Linescan plots can show either the current channel or all channels for the active region, depending on **Peaks Plot > Shown Plots**.
 Plot colors can follow project channel colors or use a manual color from the Peaks Plot settings.

+## Exports

+Export commands are under **File > Export**.
+Most export dialogs ask for the target channel, intensity scaling mode, output format, and any appearance options relevant to that export.

+- **Measurements (.xlsx)**: writes region-level measurements and peak/linescan results to spreadsheet tables.
+- **Summary PDF**: writes a multi-page region summary report.
+Each page combines a region image, ROI overlay, measurement table, and linescan plot.
+  Multi-channel projects can export a selected channel or all channels.
+- **Region Images (.tif)**: writes raw region subimages.
+It can export grayscale TIFFs or RGB PNG previews using project channel colors/LUTs, and can optionally create a tiled summary image.
+- **Image + Region Boxes**: writes full-image exports with region box overlays.
+  Box colors can follow region labels or use one manual color, and region names can be shown or hidden.
+- **Linescan Plot**: writes the active region's linescan plot to vector formats such as SVG, EPS, or PDF.
+- **Region Image + ROI**: writes active-region or all-region subimages with the linescan ROI overlay.
+It supports channel selection, scaling mode, ROI appearance options, and an optional tiled summary image.

 ## Classifier Training And Detection